emoodyv/BaseballWARvContracts/README.md

 ## Objective:

-How does an established baseball player's WAR move (increases/decreases/stay the same) in relation to completion of their multi-year contract?
+How does an well-established ('well established' meaning a player has been rewarded a contract of at least 3 years in length) baseball player's WAR move (increases/decreases/stay the same) in relation to completion of their multi-year contract?

 ## Why did we select this topic?

+We want our fantasy baseball teams to perform better?

 ## Hypothesis (question(s) we hope to answer with the data):